rollkit/celestia-da/specs/src/celestia-da.md

 If `gasPrice` is less than zero, then it uses `app types` to `EstimateGas` based on the blob sizes and updates `GasLimit` and `Fee` on the `SubmitOptions` accordingly.

-This way the client increase the `gasPrice`
+This way the client increase the `gasPrice` to increase the fee for the transaction or use the default by passing a negative `gasPrice`.

 ### Validate